Last updated – May 2013

 Armenia: EU citizens do not need a visa from January 10th, 2013 according to the latest info from the FCO here.
 (Border is currently closed between Armenia and Azerbaijan and also between Armenia and Turkey).

-Update: No visa needed, no charge at border.
+Update: No visa needed, no fee at border.

 Azerbaijan:Pick up in Batumi, Georgia.
 According to recent blogs, this is very easy to do and only takes 3-5 days to come through.
 Strictly speaking, British citizens do not need LOIs but they are widely regarded to speed things up… I think we will try without.
 From the embassy in London it takes 10 working days, unless you are prepared to pay quite a bit more to seed it up by four days.

 Update: Easily collected the Azerbaiajan visa in Batumi.
-I think it would have been next day service if it wasn’t for Victory Day in the middle.
+I think it would have been next day service if it wasn’t for the fact it was Victory Day when we handed them in so we had to hang around for a few days extra.

 Turkmenistan: We have decided to get the tourist visa (you can get a transit visa for a few days, which basically allows you to pass through the country) but we’re hoping to spend about 7 days there.
 It means we have to book a tour ahead of our visit and be accompanied by a tour guide at all times.
 An LOI (valid for three months) is required and we plan to get the visa in Yerevan, Armenia, where apparently it only takes a couple of days to come though.
 The visa will state entry and exit dates and what parts of country you are travelling to – you can enter after the start date and leave before the exit date.
 Apparently Yerevan is the best option at the moment as Baku is only open two days a week.